alperenozdnc/veco/README.md

 Unignores given paths on any filesystem operation.

 ### veco view [ignores/changes/diff]
-The ultimate command for any kind of deletion action.
+The ultimate command for any kind of viewing action.

 <br />